Keeping You Safe & Healthy Through COVID-19

 (+ opens section, - closes section)

-You can also self-schedule at a RIDOH testing location through portal.ri.gov
+- To self-schedule at a RIDOH testing location for both adult and pediatric patients: please visit portal.ri.gov

 Current Booking/Result Times for Testing: